|

 mirror and drain a bottle or two of wine.
 Like those long-ago pajama

-a fairly typical girlfriend coupling: Aja is the
+They're a fairly typical girlfriend coupling: Aja is the sexy woman, Susan

-sexy woman, Susan the heavier, plainer one who basks in her friend's
+the heavier, plainer one who basks in her friend's glamorous glow.

 |